zalenix/portaldocs/portal-sdk/templates/top-extensions-no-pdl.md

 * The second generic parameter is the type of the model data, which is the `DataContext` object for your Blade or Part.

-This makes the context property aware of your data context in a strongly typed way.
+This makes the context property aware of the data context in a way that is strongly typed.

-**NOTE**: In this example there is an API on the context called `context.container.closeCurrentBlade()`.
+In the following example, there is an API on the context called `context.container.closeCurrentBlade()`.
 This function takes no parameters.
 This sample blade can be modified to return data to its parent, which is the blade or part that opened it, by adding  the `returns data` decorator, as in the following code.

-**NOTE**: Not all blades need this behavior, and it does come with the consequence that the child blade is not deep-linkable if it requires a parent blade.

 ```
         @TemplateBlade.ReturnsData.Decorator()
 ```

+**NOTE**: Not all blades need this behavior, and it does come with the consequence that the child blade is not deep-linkable if it requires a parent blade.

-The previous code  will cause a compiler error because the  decorator changes the context in a way that must be declared.
+The previous code, by itself, will cause a compiler error, because the decorator changes the context in a way that must be declared.
 The `closeCurrentBlade()` function that previously took no arguments now needs to accept the data to return to the parent blade.
 To do so, add `& TemplateBlade.ReturnsData.Context<{ value: string }>` to the declaration, as in the following example.

 ```
   public context: TemplateBlade.Context<void, BladesArea.DataContext> & TemplateBlade.ReturnsData.Context<{ value: string }>;
 ```

-This uses **TypeScript** [intersection types](top-extensions-glossary.md) to overload the `closeCurrentBlade` function to look like `closeCurrentBlade(data: { value: string })` so that when it is used, the compiler will enforce that data is provided to it in the following format.
+This uses **TypeScript** [intersection types](top-extensions-glossary.md) to overload the `closeCurrentBlade` function to look like `closeCurrentBlade(data: { value: string })` so that when it is used, the compiler will enforce the rule that data is provided to it in the following format.

 ```
   context.container.closeCurrentBlade({